Central Pay Commission: Second Pay Commission

+Raghuramiah Committee

 The Departmental Pay Committee, set up after the Second Pay Commission, was called, the Raghuramiah Committee (1960), which had representation from the armed forces too.
 It examined the emoluments of the armed forces and provided the necessary recommendations.

 Third Pay Commission

 The Third Pay Commission was constituted in April 1970 and presented its findings in March 1973.
 The Commission was chaired by Raghubar Dayal, a former justice of the Supreme Court of India, with Niharranjan Ray, A.K.
 Das Gupta, and V.R.
 Pillai as its members.

 Fourth Pay Commission

 Constituted in June 1983, its report was presented in three phases within four years and the financial burden to the government totalled ₹1282 crore.
 The chairman of the Fourth Pay Commission was P.N.
 Singhal, a former judge of the Supreme Court of India.

 Fourth Pay Commission and the Armed Forces

 The Congress (I) government, led by Rajiv Gandhi, introduced the concept of Rank Pay for armed forces officers following the recommendations of the Fourth Pay Commission.
 The Rank Pay, which ranged from ₹200 to ₹1,200, applied to officers from the rank of Second Lieutenant to Brigadier in the Indian Army, and equivalent ranks in the Indian Air Force and Indian Navy.
 Unlike an additional allowance, the Rank Pay was deducted from the officer's pay grade.
 This adjustment disrupted the established pay parity between military and police services.
 Police officers and officers from other All India Services with 14 years of service, who were previously in the same pay grade as Majors, were reclassified to Brigadier-equivalent grades under the new pay structure.